zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 If an unhandled exception is raised during the publishing process, Zope aborts the transaction.
-When **ConflictErrors** occur, Zope retries the request up to three times by default.
+When a **ConflictError** occurs, Zope retries the request up to three times by default.
 You can change that number in the **zope.conf** by adding a ``max_conflict_retries`` directive.